 Motion pictures such as "Days of Thunder," "Speedway," "Stroker Ace" and "Talladega Nights: The Ballad of Ricky Bobby," and even music videos like Tracy Lawrence's "If the Good Die Young" have been filmed at the speedway.
 In 2006, Charlotte Motor Speedway became the first motorsports facility to host the world premiere of a major motion picture.
 More than 30,000 fans along with stars such as Paul Newman, Owen Wilson, Bonnie Hunt and Larry the Cable Guy were on hand for the debut of "CARS," an animated hit from Disney/Pixar.
 Additional rental dates are reserved for race team testing and automobile manufacturer research.

-Charlotte Motor Speedway also annually presents two of the nation's largest car shows and swap meets, the Charlotte AutoFair in April and September, plus the speedway plays host to the Goodguys Southeastern Nationals each October.
+Charlotte Motor Speedway also annually presents two of the nation's largest car shows and swap meets, the Charlotte AutoFair in April and September.
 With track rentals and events, the speedway is used more than 300 days per year for all of its attractions, which includes Speedway Christmas - a holiday-themed light show spanning three miles over the speedway's infield, grandstands and concourse which in 2017 attracted a record 120,000 cars from mid-November through Dec.
 31.

 The track added a new garage area for the NASCAR XFINITY Series, a state-of-the-art media center and additional restrooms and showers for use by those enjoying the action from the speedway's infield.
 In 2012, the speedway opened first-of-its-kind corporate hospitality in the infield.
 Six elevated Pit Road Suites, located directly behind pit road, offer fans the best view in motorsports, bringing them closer to the action than ever before.